Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Related Work: Weather-specific Approaches

-\textit{\underline{Prior-based Methods:}} Luo \textit{et al.} \cite{luo2015removing} introduced a discriminative sparse coding approach that utilizes dictionary learning to separate rain streaks from the background, preserving image details effectively.
+Major categories are as below: \textit{\underline{Prior-based Methods:}} Luo \textit{et al.} \cite{luo2015removing} introduced a discriminative sparse coding approach that utilizes dictionary learning to separate rain streaks from the background, preserving image details effectively.
 Li \textit{et al.} \cite{li2016rain} proposed a layer-based model using priors to guide the separation of rain streaks as a distinct layer.
 Focusing on gradient domain analysis, \cite{du2018single} presented a method that decorrelates rain streaks and background by leveraging the differential impact of rain streaks on the X- and Y-gradients of an image, producing visually clear outputs.

 \textit{\underline{Filter Based Methods:}} \cite{kim2015multi} proposed a multi-frame de-raining algorithm that employs a motion-compensated non-local mean filter to enhance rain removal in dynamic video scenes. \cite{santhaseelan2015utilizing} introduced a guided filtering to preserve background textures and edges, making it suitable for real-time use.
 For static images, \cite{gautam2018rain} developed a guided filter-based approach to reduce noise from rain and snow particles.